nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Repository pattern

-The [TypeORM](https://github.com/typeorm/typeorm) supports the repository design pattern, so each entity has its own Repository.
+[TypeORM](https://github.com/typeorm/typeorm) supports the repository design pattern, so each entity has its own Repository.
 These repositories can be obtained from the database connection.

-Firstly, we need at least one entity.
-We're gonna reuse the `Photo` entity from the official documentation.
+To continue the example, we need at least one entity.
+We'll use the `Photo` entity from the official TypeORM documentation.

 ```typescript
 @@filename(photo.entity)